Green Homes Grant Scheme

 If you are working and not receiving benefits, two-thirds of the cost for improving the energy efficiency of your home could be paid for by the UK Government, up to a maximum contribution of £5,000.

-For example, if a homeowner of a semi-detached or end-terrace property installed cavity wall and floor insulation, costing around £4,000, the homeowner would pay just £1,320 – with the Government paying £2,680.
+For example, if a homeowner of semi-detached or end-terrace properties installed cavity wall and floor insulation, costing around £4,000, the homeowner would pay just £1,320 – with the Government paying £2,680.